Important: The Subject 218 series are considered explicit and is not suitable for readers below the age of 18.

 With the line-work finished, the colouring stage begins.
 Thomas makes two copies of the line-work, locks the top layer, and then uses the bottom layer for colouring via the paint-bucket tool.
 This method is faster and helps identify any smaller breaks in the line-work he may have failed to close.
 This stage can take less than 10 minutes but can take longer if the image has a lot of line-work details.

-Thomas decided half-way through his colouring of the first Issue to make his own handwriting the font for the comic, but instead of writing it all out by hand and scanning each thought bubble in, he made the font online instead by scanning in each letter of the alphabet he had written on a scrap piece of paper.
-The tool he used did not support numbers in the free version, and is called Calligraphr.
+Thomas decided halfway through his colouring of the first Issue to make his own handwriting the font for the comic, but instead of writing it all out by hand and scanning each thought bubble in, he made the font online by scanning in each letter of the alphabet he had written on a scrap piece of paper.
+The tool he used did not support numbers in the free version and is called Calligraphr.

-The comic is still a Work In Progress, and as such some development of the comic are not yet available to write/share!
-Come back in a few weeks time to see more about how this project came to life.
+The comic is still a Work In Progress, and as such, some development of the comic is not yet available to write/share!
+Come back later to see more about how this project came to life.

 - Like many of Thomas’ major creations, Tim is considered a part of his psyche given physical form.
 After a year studying psychology, Thomas established that Tim is his Id personified as he acts impulsively on instinctual desires, without thinking of morality or consequences.

 - James (AKA Jimmy) was introduced into Tim’s story at it’s earliest point in development, serving as an antagonist who constantly fought with Tim for the leadership of their gang.
 After some reflection, Thomas realised this was borderline a carbon-copy of the relationship shared between the Transformers characters Megatron and Starscream.
 Thomas changed James personality slightly, making him still complain about Tim’s behaviour but less interested in stripping him of his authority and removed him as an antagonist.